zmalone/chef-web-docs/source/local-development/windows/get-set-up/2/_index.md

 This option uses the virtualization tools [VirtualBox](https://www.virtualbox.org) and [Vagrant](https://www.vagrantup.com) to manage virtual machine instances on your workstation.

-Choose this option if you're running a Linux or Mac OS workstation and you'd rather work with local virtual machines than with cloud instances.
+Choose this option if you're using a Windows 7, Linux, or Mac OS workstation and you'd rather work with local virtual machines than with cloud instances.
 Like the Hyper-V option, you'll need to build your own Windows Server base image.

 <a class="button radius" href="/local-development/windows/get-set-up/get-set-up-vagrant/">Get set up with Test Kitchen and Vagrant</a>